Program and Agenda

 Across the globe, women disproportionately feel the acute impacts of climate change, constrained natural resources and inequitable working conditions.
 They represent half of the world's population and do two-thirds of the world's work, yet earn only one-tenth of the world's income and own less than one percent of the world's property.
 To solve global sustainability challenges we must access the innovation and business acumen of women.
 There is growing evidence that when this happens, the potential for change is significant and the pay off is huge.
 Join us as we explore how leading investors and companies are recognizing the business case for empowering women to overcome social and environmental challenges, unlock innovation and unleash economic potential.

 The global challenges facing corporations today require profound changes in how businesses do business.
 To remain competitive and succeed in a world of constrained resources, climate change and increasing expectations regarding transparency, companies must integrate sustainability principles into their core business strategy.
 But where should your business focus right now?
-Join this session to discuss the results of Ceres' latest progress report on corporate performance – which is being released at the Ceres Conference – and explore key areas for achieving the greatest impact.
+Join this session to discuss the results of Gaining Ground: Corporate Progress on the Ceres Roadmap for Sustainability and explore key areas for achieving impact through innovation.
+Gain practical advice from leading companies and investors and learn how they are embedding sustainability within their organizations and, most importantly, getting results.

 The 21st Century Investor Part 1: Tapping into Today’s Clean Energy Investment Opportunities